ndriqimlahu/moonlight-tizen/README.md

 If you find this project useful, here are ways you can support it:
 - ⭐ Star the repo to show your appreciation and support the project.
 - 🐛 Report bugs or suggest new features to help improve the project.
-- 💬 Participate in discussions to share ideas, tips, or improvements.
+- 💬 Participate in discussions to share ideas, tips, and help others.
 - 🧪 Test pre-release builds and give early feedback to the developer.

 ## License